IanDxSSXX/ReNest/README.md

 > Tips:
 >
-> * View full examples at src/components as these are internal components written as ReactUI class components.
+> * View full examples at src/components as these are internal components written as RUI class components.
-> * Use plugin `Rainbow Brackets` in `WebStorm` to code ReactUI comfortably.
+> * Use plugin `Rainbow Brackets` in `WebStorm` to code RUI comfortably.

 ## Todo List